vis4.net

 yield 'yay'

-Footnotes: couldn’t live without them2.
+Footnotes: couldn’t live without them^[maybe without this one].

 Custom HTML: Writing markdown is great and saves a lot of time, but sometimes you just need something more.